 The real estate attorney does not arrange homeowners insurance or inspect the house.

 Aside from an overview of the real estate process, when it comes to purchasing a home in NJ, don’t go about it yourself.
-You need to hire an attorney in New Jersey.
-Who is familiar with new jersey real estate law.
+You need to hire a real estate law firm in New Jersey.
+Who is familiar with New Jersey real estate law.
 Moreover, you need to hire not just any attorney, but an attorney with the experience, knowledge, and background who can handle any type of real estate issue that may pop up.
 You shouldn’t just fill out a contact form and then hire the first law firm that responds to you.
 You need to interview the prospective attorney and find out more about them and how much experience they have.

 A qualified real estate law attorney from the Law Office of Yuriy Moshes can provide you a free consultation about the real estate process.
 Their law offices help people buying homes in Northern New Jersey, as well as the New York City area including all its boroughs (Manhattan, Brooklyn, Queens, the Bronx, and Staten Island), Long Island, and Upstate New York.